cstremblay2000/CDBlink/README.md

 # CDBlink
-Modulates reading and writing data to a USB CD drive to make it blink to encode data
+Modulates reading and writing data to a USB CD drive to make the onboard LED blink

 ## Sender